-- Induction period of 2 school years (6 terms) (See paragraph 2.29) - Entitlement to a 2-year embedded training and support programme based on the ECF (see paragraph 2.39). - 10% reduction in timetable received in the first year of induction and 5% reduction in second year.
-(See paragraph 2.19) This time should be in addition to the timetable reduction in respect of Planning, Preparation and Assessment (PPA) that all teachers receive, and should be used to specifically enable ECTs to undertake activities in their induction programme. - Monitoring and support throughout the period of induction should be sufficient so that there are no surprises when an ECT reaches a formal assessment point (DfE, 2021:7).
+- The length of the induction period an ECT is required to serve whether the teaching post is Part Time or Full Time equivalent of Two School Years (6 terms) (See paragraph 2.30) - Entitlement to a 2-year embedded training and support programme based on the ECF (see paragraph 2.39). - 10% reduction in timetable received in the first year of induction and 5% reduction in second year.
+(See paragraph 2.19) This time should be in addition to the timetable reduction in respect of Planning, Preparation and Assessment (PPA) that all teachers receive, and should be used to specifically enable ECTs to undertake activities in their induction programme. - ECTs should be kept up to date on their progress (2.58) Monitoring and support throughout the period of induction should be sufficient so that there are no surprises when an ECT reaches a formal assessment point, and there should be nothing unexpected.
+(DfE, 2024:30).